 Infection occurs in the spring from conidia that overwintered on shoots or stems killed the previous year.
 Late season infections may occur if cultural practices (improper watering and maintaining high fertility) encourage prolonged plant growth.
 Prolong wet and warm conditions increase the severity of infection and symptoms on the susceptible hosts.
 The central part of the plant is often more affected than the outer portion, with the new growth showing almost continuous infection.
 Under certain conditions favorable for fungal development, entire young shrubs and trees may be affected, and all the evergreens needles and stems will die and turn brown.
 Severe infection for several years in a row, may result in the death of larger or older plants.

 Plant only resistant juniper species, varieties and cultivars.
 Avoid planting in poorly drained areas.
 Avoid wounding or injuring when planting or cultivating.
 Where practical, prune out and burn or bury all blighted plant parts as the they appear, but restrict pruning and shearing to dry weather.
 Do not use infected branches or needles as a mulch.
 Sterilize pruning tools between cuts and especially between plants, using rubbing alcohol or use a twenty-five percent solution of a chlorine bleach.
 Keep in mind that aggressive, maintenance pruning will promote the growth of new and susceptible tissue, so wait for the dry conditions of mid June to mid July for this activity.
 If overhead sprinkling or in ground sprinklers must be used, water early in the day to allow for fast drying of plant tissue.

-Written by James Schuster, Extension Educator, Horticulture, and reviewed by Bruce Paulsrud, Extension Specialist, Pesticide Applicator Training and Plant Pathology, University of Illinois at Urbana-Champaign.
+Written by James Schuster, Retired Extension Educator, Horticulture & Plant Pathology, and reviewed by Bruce Paulsrud, Plant Pathology, University of Illinois at Urbana-Champaign.